AI Governance for Australian Enterprises: Procurement and Implementation Considerations

 The second assumption is that accountability is clear.
 In traditional software, if an error occurs, it is possible to trace whether the software behaved as specified.
 With AI, outputs are generated probabilistically, liability for AI-generated content is distributed between vendor, organisation, and user, and the error may not be traceable to a single cause.
 Existing incident management frameworks often lack the mechanisms to investigate AI failures effectively.

 The third assumption is that compliance can be validated at procurement.
 Security certifications and service level agreements establish that a system met requirements at a point in time.
 AI systems change continuously.
-A governance framework must assess ongoing compliance, not just initial conformance.
+A governance framework covers ongoing compliance, not just initial conformance.

-Enterprise AI governance must account for these differences.
+Enterprise AI governance is most effective when it accounts for these differences.
 Applying existing IT governance frameworks without modification typically leaves material risks unaddressed.

 The Seven Domains of Enterprise AI Governance